l3itisys/Chess-Engine/README.md

 make

 ## 💻 Usage
-To run the chess engine
+To run the Chess engine

-./chess-engine
+./Chess-Engine

 ## Features